Wisconsin Auto Dealer Bond— $50K / $25K / $5K — 60-Day Notice Required

 Complete Application

-Register your business, obtain a seller's permit from WI Dept of Revenue, and prepare your facility to meet WisDOT dealer standards.
+Register your business with the Department of Financial Institutions, obtain a seller's permit from WI Dept of Revenue, and prepare your facility to meet WisDOT dealer standards.

 Submit to WisDOT